Quick Search: go

 Regional groupings are the most fundamental within the Council.
 A State can only run for seats designated for that group in Council elections.

 Each regional group has a State coordinator that coordinates within the group on different issues, such as presenting resolutions on behalf of the group.
-The role of coordinator rotates every year, and you can find out which regional group a country is in here.
+The coordinator role rotates every year - you can find out who the coordinator is of each regional group here.

 The concept of a regional group position is very important because once the group adopts a position, all of its members (who are also members of the Council) are required to vote in accordance with this position.
 It can be very challenging for a State to go against that coordinated position due to the political repercussions.